-(Quiz Points) 25% of grade + (Written Exam) 75% of grade = Final Percent Score AND
+(SOAP Note) 5% of grade + (Quiz points) 20% of grade + (Written Exam) 75% of grade = final % score.

+AND

-Must pass both practical exams.
+Must pass the practical exam

-- P-Pass means that credit is granted and that the student achieved a level of performance judged to be satisfactory by the instructor.
-To obtain a "P" grade for this course, a student must obtain an overall average of greater than or equal to 70% in the course and a Pass on both practical exams. - N-No Grade-- means that no credit is granted and that the student did not achieve a level of performance judged to be satisfactory by the instructor.
+- P-Pass-means that you have achieved a satisfactory level of performance and will receive credit for this course.
+To obtain a "P" grade for this course, a student must obtain an overall average of greater than or equal to 70% in the course and a Pass on both practical exams. - N-No Grade- means that no credit is granted and that the student did not achieve a level of performance judged to be satisfactory by the instructor.